 Building on the previous example, be careful when caching values on the first tick of bar if using bars types which are IsRemoveLastBarSupported.
 To see how to handle these situations best, take a look at the default SMA indicator which has an additional logic branch which disables caching on those bar types:

-Always err on the site of caution if you are using OnRender for any calculation logic to preserve performance.
+To preserve good performance, always err on the side of caution if you are using OnRender for any calculation logic.

 Restricting OnRender() calculations to visible ChartBars

 Using DrawObjects vs custom graphics in OnRender()